-Local Expenditures: County expenditures increase by at least \$25,000 for contractual services associated with establishing procedures for an RCV special election.
-As mentioned above, this assumes that SBE and the county boards of election share the total cost of contractual services.
-Again the timing of these costs is uncertain.
+Local Expenditures: Local expenditures increase by approximately \$2,325,587, reflecting county costs associated with establishing the RCV system.
+As mentioned above, this assumes that SBE and the county boards of election evenly divide the total cost of additional voting equipment, ballots, and software programming.
+Again, the timing of these costs is uncertain.

-County expenditures also increase for voter outreach prior to each congressional election to educate voters about the RCV system.
+County expenditures increase further for voter outreach prior to each congressional election to educate voters about the RCV system.
 The cost to conduct voter outreach likely varies by county.
-It is uncertain at this time whether, and to what extent, county expenditures for the tabulation of results during an election may increase.